jfzhou90/clue-notes/README.md

 This project was made for the board game 'Clue'.

-Here's a live version of it, it's made to be used in mobile phones. https://jfzhou-clue.herokuapp.com
+Here's a live version of it, it's made to be used in mobile phones.
+If you're using it in a computer browser, the buttons may be a bit too small for each cell. https://jfzhou-clue.herokuapp.com

 To run this locally: